GetApp offers objective, independent research and verified user reviews. We may earn a referral fee when you visit a vendor through our links.

 1. Pinpoint the exact business need the new software will address

-The first step in the software buying journey is identifying the problem you think software will address.
-Have there been organizational changes in the business, or have business processes changed, presenting new challenges to your teams?
+The first step in the software-buying journey is identifying the problem you think the software will address.
+Have organizational changes in the business or processes presented new challenges to your teams?
 What processes and tasks can be improved?

 Sometimes, the business need is obvious.
-Perhaps there’s been miscommunication across teams which leads to missed deadlines and disjointed projects.
-Perhaps your sales team has been unable to reach new leads, or you’ve been receiving complaints about your customer service.
+Perhaps there's been miscommunication across teams, leading to missed deadlines and disjointed projects.
+Perhaps your sales team has been unable to reach new leads, or you've received complaints about your customer service.

-But other times, finding the business need requires a little more research and data to identify the root issue.
-Whatever the case may be, your first step is to pinpoint the exact issue at hand, before looking at software.
+Other times, finding the business need requires a little more research and data to identify the root issue.
+Whatever the case, your first step is pinpointing the exact problem before looking at the software.

-2. Identify how software will address your business’s needs
+2. Identify how the software will address your business's needs

-With so many types of software out there, the software buying journey can easily become overwhelming.
-Once you know the problem you’re trying to solve, you can more easily focus your search to the type of software that will address your specific needs.
+With so many types of software out there, the software-buying journey can easily become overwhelming.
+Once you know the problem you're trying to solve, you can more easily focus your search on the type of software that will address your needs.

 If, for example, your business challenge is miscommunication across teams, then you'll likely want to search for project management software.

-If you want to increase sales or boost marketing efforts, then you’ll know to spend your energy looking for customer relationship management (CRM) software.
-Or if you’ve noticed vulnerabilities in your business’s cybersecurity, then you’ll definitely want to look into cybersecurity software.
+If you want to increase sales or boost marketing efforts, you'll know to spend your energy looking for customer relationship management (CRM) software.
+If you've noticed vulnerabilities in your business's cybersecurity, you'll definitely want to look into cybersecurity software.

 When you show your manager your software purchase proposal, you need to prove there is a business need for the investment.
 Once you identify the business challenge and the type of software that will address that challenge, you'll then be able to look at specific software options.